Jun711/jun711.github.io/_posts/2019-04-05-how-to-sign-api-gateway-requests-with-signature-version-4-using-aws-amplify.md

         url: formattedUrl
       }

-      // cred object keys should stay the same so that
+      // cred object keys must stay the same so that
       // Signer.sign function can access the keys let cred = {
         secret_key: essentialCredentials.secretAccessKey,